Iannis623/iannis.github.io/_posts/2024-09-13-material-output-node.md

 Those can se extremely useful if you want to directly interface with the shader files while passing your own custom values inside of it.\
 In this example we'll use it to directly replace the BaseColor and Normal of a Material.

-> `SourceMod` are comments that indicate it's a Source Engine edits.\
+> `SourceMod` are comments that indicate it's a Source Engine edit.\
 > Sometimes may be included above snippets of code to showcase where a certain code snippet should be placed.\
 > You only need to include code snippets with `SourceMod` comment\
 > For example: